 Employers often find negotiating an Enterprise Bargaining Agreement (EBA) daunting.
 Many workplaces across Australia have EBAs.
 They are one of the staple instruments for defining employment terms and conditions.

-More often than not, an EBA is a result of Trade Union pressure to formalise the relationship between an employer and the employees, ensuring that the terms and conditions are the same for everyone.
+An EBA usually comes from trade union pressure to formalise the relationship between an employer and the employees.
+A goal is to ensure that the terms and conditions are the same for everyone.

-An EBA can be in place for no more than four years, so at some point in time, all employers and employees are going to have to sit down together and go through a negotiation of a new EBA.
+An EBA can be in place for no more than four years.
+So at some point, all employers and employees have to sit down together and negotiate a new EBA.
+Union delegates often represent the employees.

-So, given that the employer is the one that has the responsibility to sign off on an EBA that is sustainable to the business, what can you do to help the process run as smoothly as possible?
+As the employer, you are responsible for signing off on an EBA that is sustainable for the business.
+So, what can you do to help the negotiations run as smoothly as possible?

 Be clear from the start to build credibility.
-If you change your mind on the strategy through the process, you will lose trust, and it is very hard to conduct a negotiation when you are making it easy for people not to trust you.
+If you change your mind on the strategy during the process you will erode trust.
+It is very hard to conduct a negotiation when you are making it easy for people not to trust you.

 Find out what employees really want, and what they think is realistic.
-Individual and group conversations can give good anecdotal evidence on what the workforce really wants, rather than what someone else tells you they want.
+Conversations with individual and groups give good insight on what they actually want.
+Rather than what someone else might tell you you the workforce wants.